As protesters demand reforms, Trump says strong economy is best plan for tackling racial inequality

 Still, he added, “It will not be enough for us just to heal our economy — we’ve got to heal that which divides.”

-But if the administration views economic growth as the chief response to racial injustice, that is likely to contrast with the impassioned protesters who decry what they see as systemic racism in virtually every aspect of American society.
+But if the administration views economic growth as the chief response to racial injustice, that is likely to infuriate the impassioned protesters who decry what they see as systemic racism in virtually every aspect of American society.

 Critics have pointed out that the Trump administration also severely curtailed Obama-era initiatives that mandated far-reaching changes at police departments that showed a pattern of racial discrimination.